 Clean your Mac the smart way, all the way

 If you’ve been following the steps above (and read some extra tips), you are fully equipped to clean up your Mac.
-Because you don’t need to be a bearded IT guy to do it.
-Let alone spend extra cash to improve your Mac’s performance.
-Simply cleaning your system as steps above suggest or using a dedicated app like CleanMyMac will help you out.
+Because you don’t need to be a bearded IT guy to do it, let alone spending extra cash on improving your Mac’s performance.
+Simply cleaning your system as the steps above suggest or using a dedicated app like CleanMyMac will help you out.
 By the way.
 CleanMyMac is free to download, so give it a try.
-And see your Mac’s capabilities now, when it it’s not weighed down by junk.
+And see your Mac’s capabilities now when it’s not weighed down by junk.